Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

 The peg's css class depends on the preselected pegs located on the right hand side, which I just called `CodePegs`.
 This is the place where the user can select colors he/she want to use on the decoding board on the left.
-Those selected values are stored in a `Map` called `currentGuess` and they can equals to any of the predefined in the `./game.js` values: zero, one, two, three, four, five.
-It is important at this point to pass the correct value so the styles will be applied accordingly to the chosen perks from the right.
+Those selected values are stored in a `Map` called `currentGuess` and they can take any value predefined in the `./game.js` values: zero, one, two, three, four, five.
+It is important at this point to pass the correct value so the styles will be applied accordingly to the chosen pegs from the right.

 The `Peg` component is responsible for displaying markup based on the passed `props`.
-This is another example of the `stateless` component:
+This is another example of a `stateless` component:

 {% highlight xml %}